opatiny/octanis-internship-workbook/docs/apps/3D/fusion360/fusionCheatSheet.md

 - [https://www.autodesk.com/autodesk-university/class/Assemblies-Putting-It-Together-Fusion-360-2017#video](https://www.autodesk.com/autodesk-university/class/Assemblies-Putting-It-Together-Fusion-360-2017#video) : general video about assemblies
 - [https://grabcad.com/tutorials/autodesk-fusion-360-tutorial-how-to-insert-and-assembly-some-new-components-from-the-other-files](https://grabcad.com/tutorials/autodesk-fusion-360-tutorial-how-to-insert-and-assembly-some-new-components-from-the-other-files) : how to import many parts in one file and assemble them

+- to create "folders" in an assembly, create a new component that contains many other components

 - Ctrl + mouseover: to lock the entity type when placing origins on joints.
 This means that if you are on an edge, the proposition the soft makes are only going to be on that edge, same for faces.
 - Right-click on a body -> Ground: to define a "base" body